KTH-RPL/DynamicMap_Benchmark/scripts/README.md

 Create/Evaluation Data
 ---

 - Create the data you need for the unified benchmark.
-But I will recommend to download directly from link, then we don't need to read <u>Data Creation</u>.
+But I will recommend to [download directly from link](https://zenodo.org/record/8160051), then we don't need to read <u>Data Creation</u>.
 Most important reason is Data Creation don't include manually labeled ground truth file.
+But the link we provided have the human labeled ground truth.

   It will also help if you want to create your own dataset for benchmarking.
 Welcome to contribute your dataset to the community.
 - Evaluate the performance of the methods.